swiftlang/swift-evolution/process.md

 - the language configuration options of the Swift compiler, and
 - the language configuration options of [Swift package manager][spm] manifest files.

-Language and library proposals use the "SE" prefix and can be found in the [`proposals` directory](proposals/) of the Swift evolution repository.
+Language and standard library proposals use full evolution review.
+They are pitched in the [Evolution > Pitches][forum-pitches] section of the Swift forums and reviewed in the [Evolution > Proposal Reviews][forums-reviews] section.

-Language and library proposals are generally required to have a prototype implementation before they can be review.
-This implementation doesn't have to be ready to release, but it at least has to be a viable proof of concept.
+The LSG requires language and standard library proposals to have a prototype implementation before they can be reviewed.
+This implementation doesn't have to be fully professional and ready to release, but it at least has to be a viable proof of concept and in a state that can be used by reviewers.

+Language and standard library proposal documents should use the [Swift proposal template](proposal-templates/0000-swift-template.md).
+They use the "SE" prefix and can be found in the [`proposals` directory](proposals/) of the Swift evolution repository.

 The LSG maintains a list of [commonly rejected proposals](commonly_proposed.md).

-Language and standard library proposals should use the [Swift proposal template](proposal-templates/0000-swift-template.md).
-They are pitched in the [Evolution > Pitches][forum-pitches] section of the Swift forums and reviewed in the [Evolution > Proposal Reviews][forums-reviews] section.

 ### Package manager evolution

-The [Platform Steering Group][platform-steering-group] has authority over all other aspects of the [Swift package manager][spm] and its manifest files.
+The [Platform Steering Group][platform-steering-group] has authority over all aspects of the [Swift package manager][spm] and its manifest files except language configuration.

-For historical reasons, package manager proposals also use the "SE" prefix and can be bound in the [`proposals` directory](proposals/) of the Swift evolution repository.

-Package manager proposals should use the [package manager proposal template](proposal-templates/0000-swiftpm-template.md).
-They are pitched in the [Evolution > Pitches][forum-pitches] section of the Swift forums and reviewed in the [Evolution > Proposal Reviews][forums-reviews] section.
+Package manager proposals use full evolution review.
+Proposals are pitched in the [Evolution > Pitches][forum-pitches] section of the Swift forums and reviewed in the [Evolution > Proposal Reviews][forums-reviews] section.

+Package manager proposal documents should be based on the [package manager proposal template](proposal-templates/0000-swiftpm-template.md).
+For historical reasons, they also use the "SE" prefix and can be bound in the [`proposals` directory](proposals/) of the Swift evolution repository.

 ### Testing evolution

 The [Testing Workgroup][testing-workgroup] has authority over the evolution of the [Swift Testing](https://github.com/swiftlang/swift-testing) and [Corelibs XCTest](https://github.com/swiftlang/swift-corelibs-xctest) projects.

-Testing proposals use the "ST" prefix and can be found in the [`proposals/testing` directory](proposals/testing/) of the Swift evolution repository.
+Testing proposals use full evolution review.
+They are pitched in the [Evolution > Pitches][forum-pitches] section of the Swift forums and reviewed in the [Evolution > Proposal Reviews][forums-reviews] section.

 Testing proposals should use the [testing proposal template](proposal-templates/0000-swift-testing-template.md).
-They are pitched in the [Evolution > Pitches][forum-pitches] section of the Swift forums and reviewed in the [Evolution > Proposal Reviews][forums-reviews] section.
+They use the "ST" prefix and can be found in the [`proposals/testing` directory](proposals/testing/) of the Swift evolution repository.

 ## Focus areas for Swift releases